pkskelly/mkdocs-sample/.github/PULL_REQUEST_TEMPLATE.md

 For your PR to be reviewed and merged as quickly as possible, please review and adhere to the pull request process.

-## Pull Request Title
+## Pull Request Title (replace with PR Title)

 Please ensure that you have included a meaningful title describing your change.
-All Pull Requests MUST have a related Azure DevOps Work Item, changes not linked to an Azure DevOps Work Item will not be accepted.
+All Pull Requests MUST have a related Azure DevOps Work Item, PR's not linked to an Azure DevOps Work Item **SHOULD NOT BE APPROVED**.

-You should link your pull request to an open issue using the `AB#nnnnn` syntax where `nnnnn` is the Work Item Id.
+You should link your pull request to an open Work Item using the `AB#nnnnn` syntax where `nnnnn` is the Work Item Id.
 This will ensure that the Work Item is automatically linked when your pull request is merged.

 > Remove this section when completed.